by WCWadmin | Jun 29, 2023 | Science

 ThunderKAT Team Specialists

-Astronomers have cataloged many types of transients, from bursters to cataclysmic variables.
+Astronomers have cataloged many types of transients, from x-ray bursters to cataclysmic variables.
 The variability of these objects arises from explosive, out-of-equilibrium processes under extreme conditions.
 To better understand these processes, the ThunderKAT team studies transient phenomena in the Southern Sky using MeerKAT, an array of 64 radio telescopes located at a remote site in South Africa’s arid interior.
 When MeerKAT points at a known transient, ThunderKAT’s algorithms search for other point sources in the array’s 1° × 1° field.
 If the algorithms find a new transient, the computer program then sifts through archive data to see if radio signals have been observed from the source location during previous MeerKAT observations.
-If so, the program assembles a light curve, which is a record of the radio flux over .
+If so, the program assembles a light curve, which is a record of the radio flux over time.
 Whether the new source is classified as a transient depends on how it scores with respect to two variability statistics: η𝜂, which sums over the flux variations with respect to mean, and V, which divides the standard deviation by the mean flux.

 The algorithms have identified many new transients, but the team decided to have humans look through some of the data to check whether any objects might have been missed.
 The data used in the trial extended over two years and came from weekly observations of 11 known transient sources.
 Within a three-month window, human volunteers evaluated candidates on the citizen science platform Zooniverse.
 For each candidate, the volunteers faced two tasks.
 The first was to look at an image and determine if the source in the center was a point source.
 (Extended sources are outside ThunderKAT’s remit.)
 The second task was to look at the corresponding light curve and evaluate whether the variability it embodied was significant.